megahertz/secrypt/README.md

 ```

 ### Config options

+- `environment: string` - a name of the environment.
+By default, it is `dev`.
 - `files: Record<string, string[]>` - a list of files to encrypt/decrypt
+- `keyFile: string` - a path to a file with secret keys.
+By default, it is
+  `secrypt.keys`.
 - `keys: Record<string, string>` - a secret keys to use for
   encryption/decryption.
 Not recommended to use in the config file.
   Use `SECRYPT_KEY` environment variable instead.
-- `keyFile: string` - a path to a file with secret keys.
-By default, it is
+- `revisionFile: string` - a path to a file with a revision number.
+By default,
-  `secrypt.keys`.
+  it is disabled.
+When it's defined, this file will be updated with the current
+  revision number after encryption.
+Next, `secrypt revision-check` checks
+  whether local unencrypted files should be updated.
+- `prefix: string` - a path to a directory where the secrets should be stored.
+  By default, it is the current working directory.

 ### Override default behavior
 - `decryptFn: (file: SecryptFile) => Promise<void>` - it could be used to